 For the Fall 2022 admissions cycle, we will not be requiring GRE scores, though they will be considered if provided.

-- Do I have to submit TOEFL scores if I am an international student currently enrolled at a US college?
+- Do I have to submit TOEFL scores if I am an international student?

 Yes.
 The Test of English as a Foreign Language (TOEFL) is required for any student requiring a visa.
 The TOEFL is administered through the Educational Testing Service (ETS), Box 6151, Princeton, New Jersey 08541-6151 USA (telephone 609.771.7100).
 You can also send an e-mail to firstname.lastname@example.org or contact a center in your native country.